17 Types Of Rakes (Uses & Pictures)

 Garden rake

-A garden rake is another type of rake common in most homes.
-These rakes have a long handle and a wide head.
+A garden rake is another type common in most homes.
+These have a long handle and a wide head.
 Instead of fanning out like a leaf rake, though, garden rakes have a straight head perpendicular to the handle.
 The handle is usually made of wood or metal, and the tines are often made of metal, so they’re sturdy.

 Bow Rake